Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Conclusion

 \section{Conclusion}

-This paper investigates the use of two Machine Learning techniques, Multilayer Perceptron (MLP) and Classification and Regression Trees (CART), and an Ordered Logit (OL) model, for prediction of sovereign credit ratings.
+This paper investigates the use of four Machine Learning techniques, Multilayer Perceptron (MLP), Classification and Regression Trees (CART), Support Vector Machines (SVM), and Naïve Bayes (NB), next to an Ordered Logit (OL) model, for prediction of sovereign credit ratings.
 MLP proves to be most suited for predicting Moody's ratings based on macroeconomic variables.
 Using random 10-fold cross-validation it reaches an accuracy of 68\%, and predicts 86\% of ratings correct within 1 notch.
-Thereby, it significantly outperforms CART and OL with their respective accuracies of 59\% and 33\%. \\ Investigation of the determining factors, which has so far not been done for Machine Learning models in the sovereign credit rating setting, shows that there are common influential factors across the models.
+Thereby, it significantly outperforms CART, SVM, NB, and OL, with respective accuracies of 59\%, 41\%, 38\%, and 33\%. \\ Investigation of the determining factors, which has so far not been done for Machine Learning models in the sovereign credit rating setting, shows that there are common influential factors across the best performing models.
 Regulatory quality and GDP per capita are respectively the most important and second most important factor in the MLP and CART, with, as expected, a positive relation between both variables and the predicted credit rating.
-This behaviour is also reflected by the signs of the respective coefficient in the OL model.
-Other, slightly less, influential variables are: current account balance, government debt, political stability and unemployment rate.
-The behaviour of MLP and CART with respect to most of these variables is similar.
+While the ranking of variables in the MLP and CART is very similar, the other ML models sometimes deviate.
+Especially SVM, where regulatory quality ranks very low, differs in interpretation.
+This is likely due to the use of the RBF kernel, whereby it uses a non-linear transformation of the variable.
+The behaviour of MLP and CART with respect to most variables is similar.
 A higher government debt and unemployment rate are associated with a lower credit rating, and for both models an average current account balance value leads to a lower rating while a relatively low or high value leads to a higher credit rating.
 The models differ on the interpretation of political stability.
-In the MLP, a higher value for political stability leads to a higher credit rating, but there is no clear relation in the CART.
-Most of the previously mentioned effects are also observed in the signs of OL coefficients.
-However, the signs of GDP growth and political stability are in contrast to economic theory, where a higher GDP growth and/or political stability are associated with a lower credit rating, possibly due to inclusion of all variables jointly in the restrictive linear setting.\\ In short, we advice governments wanting to check their rating or investors deliberating an investment to use a MLP model, as this model proves to be most accurate.
+In the MLP, a higher value for political stability leads to a higher credit rating, but there is no clear relation in the CART. \\ In short, we advice governments wanting to check their rating or investors deliberating an investment to use a MLP model, as this model proves to be most accurate.
 Sovereign credit ratings are heavily influenced by the regulatory quality and GDP per capita of a country.
 Expected changes in either of these factors could thus result in a credit rating change.
 Anticipating this possible change can be very valuable, as the credit rating has a major influence on the interest rate at which governments can issue new debt, and thus on the government budgets.\\ We end this paper with a few recommendations for future research.
-First, the determining factors of other Machine Learning techniques, such as Support Vector Machines (SVM), Naive Bayes (NB), and Bayes Net (BN), in the sovereign credit rating setting could be investigated.
-Second, the inclusion of more explanatory variables might increase accuracy of some methods (most likely CART) and might lead to more insights into the relevant variables.
+First, if, in the future, panel structures can be implemented in the Machine Learning algorithms, this would be very helpful in the modelling of sovereign credit ratings as it could further improve predictive accuracy of the ML models.
+Second, collecting and including more explanatory variables might increase accuracy of some methods (most likely CART) and might lead to more insights into the relevant variables.
+Third, an approach where variables are iteratively ommitted, as done in \cite{Ozturk_2014}, could give more insight into the interaction of the different variables.